Holy Trinity Church, Chipping Norton

-Holy Trinity Church is a Roman Catholic Parish church in Chipping Norton, Oxfordshire, England.
-It is situated on the London road in the centre of the town.
+Holy Trinity Church is a historic Catholic parish church in Chipping Norton, Oxfordshire, England.
+It is situated on the London road near the centre of the town.
 It was built in 1836 and is a Grade II listed building.

 History

-It was built in 1836, seven years after the Roman Catholic Relief Act of 1829, and fourteen years before the Restoration of the English hierarchy in 1850.
+It was built in 1836, seven years after the Roman Catholic Relief Act 1829, and fourteen years before the Restoration of the English hierarchy in 1850.
 As there were no dioceses in England at the time, the church came under the administration of the Vicar Apostolic of the Midland District.
 It was built in a classical revival style of architecture, similar to Chipping Norton Town Hall.

 From 1922 until 1969, Heythrop Park, a country house in the parish, was occupied by the Society of Jesus.
 During that time, Heythrop Hall was a philosophy and theology college for those studying to become Jesuits.
 While they were there, the Jesuits also staffed Holy Trinity church.
 After they left, the church reverted to the care of the Archdiocese of Birmingham, who continue to serve the parish.

 In March 2009, Bishop Mark Jabalé, the emeritus Bishop of Menevia and former abbot of Belmont Abbey was made the parish priest.